-Storage devices are an important part of the computer system for saving, porting and extracting data files.
-In order to differentiate between storage devices on your computer system, each storage devices are tagged with a unique number called Disk Signature for identification.
+Storage devices are an important part of the computer system for saving, porting, and extracting data files.
+In order to differentiate between storage devices on your computer system, each storage device is tagged with a unique number called Disk Signature for identification.
 The unique disk identifier is stored as part of the Master Boot Record (MBR).
-Operating systems use disk signature to identify and distinguish the different data storage devices, and hard disk drive in the computing system for data access.
+Operating systems use disk signatures to identify and distinguish the different data storage devices, and hard disk drives in the computing system for data access.

 What is Disk Signature Collision

 The occurrence of disk collision is rare as the Windows system doesn’t allow two disks to function at the same time when they have a similar disk signature.
-In the older Window versions like XP and Vista, the signature collision would often go unnoticed as Windows system would automatically replace the signature of the disk that reports duplicate signatures.
+In the older Windows versions like XP and Windows Vista, the signature collision would often go unnoticed as the Windows system would automatically replace the signature of the disk that reports duplicate signatures.

-However, in the case of Windows 7, Windows 8 and Windows 10, Disk Signature Collision is handled differently.
+However, in the case of Windows 7, Windows 8.1, Windows 10 and Windows 11, Disk Signature Collision is handled differently.
 When two storage devices have an identical disk signature, the secondary drive that creates disk signature collision will be turned offline, and cannot be mounted for use till the collision is fixed.

-You may run into following disk collision error messages in Windows 10.
+You may run into the following disk collision error messages in Windows 11/10.

 - The boot selection failed because a required device is inaccessible